tadaszelvys/server-library/doc/component/client/manager.md

 You can populate the client with your own parameters before you save it.
 This is not the recommended method unless you know exactly what your are doing with clients.
-The preferred way is to add rules and use the method `createClientFromParameters`.
+The preferred way is to use the Rule Manager and the method `processParametersForClient`.

 ### Rules